 Operation of a Drone within 5 miles of the Airport requires that the Airport Manager be notified.
 Call or Text Cris Child 801-420-8888 more information can be found at: http://3dinsider.com/drone-safety/

 The Spanish Fork City Code which relates to the Airport can be found in Title 7 Chapter 7.12 at:

 Spanish Fork Springville Airport Minimum Standards

-The minimum standards for all operations at the Spanish Fork Springville Airport shall consist of all requirements outlined in Chapter 12 Title 7 of the Spanish Fork Municipal Code and Chapter 8 Title 4 of the Springville Municipal Code.
+The minimum standards for all operations at the Spanish Fork Springville Airport shall consist of all requirements outlined in Chapter 12 Title 7 of the Spanish Fork Municipal Code.
 In addition, the following Rules and Regulations are hereby enacted in accordance with Section 7.12.020 of the Spanish Fork Municipal Code by Airport Management and the Spanish Fork Springville Airport Board to promulgate the equitable and safe use of the Airport.

 - Have a valid license with the FAA to perform the type of work being done.

 - Have a business license with another municipality for the type of work being done.